Water supply and sanitation in Singapore: Desalinated seawater

 On 13 September 2005, the country opened its first desalination plant, SingSpring Desalination Plant, in Tuas at the southwestern tip of Singapore Island.
 The S$200 million plant, built and operated by Hyflux, can produce 30 e6impgal of water each day and meets 10% of the country's water needs.

 In 2007, the Sungei Tampines was established as a test project for future large-scale desalination projects.
 This project would influence further desalination projects in the country, as the reliability of the dual-purpose desalination concept was tested on a smaller scale.
 That facility, which also draws freshwater and seawater from surrounding sources, is able to produce around one million gallons a day.

 The bid to build and operate Singapore's second and largest desalination plant, Tuaspring Desalination Plant (since renamed Tuas South Desalination Plant), with a capacity of 70 e6impgal per day, also located at Tuas, was launched in June 2010.
 Hyflux won the contract in April 2011, and the plant began operations two years later in 2013.
 In May 2019, following financial losses from the plant, PUB took over the Tuaspring Desalination Plant.

 In June 2018, a third desalination plant, the Tuas Desalination Plant (TDP), was opened.
 Functioning also as a test bed for energy saving technology, the plant can produce 30 e6impgal of water per day.
 Together, desalinated water from SingSpring, Tuaspring and the Tuas Desalination Plants can meet up to 30% of Singapore's current water needs as of 2019.

-In 2019, government has identified five other coastal sites for future plants in the coming decades, with the objective of bringing the installed capacity to one million m³ per day, so that desalination will be able to meet up to 30% of Singapore's future water demand by 2060.
+In 2019, government has identified five other coastal sites for future plants in the coming decades, with the objective of bringing the installed capacity to one million m^{3} per day, so that desalination will be able to meet up to 30% of Singapore's future water demand by 2060.

 In June 2020, Singapore began operating its fourth desalination plant, the Keppel Marina East Desalination Plant (KMEDP).
 In April 2022, a fifth desalination plant began operations, the Jurong Island Desalination Plant (JIDP).